derailed-dash/Advent-of-Code/README.md

 ## Use of my Code

 This software is shared as open source.
-However, if you use it in your own solutions and/or incorporate into your own repos, please consider giving acknowledgement to me, and linking back to this repo [walkthrough site](https://aoc.just2good.co.uk/) and [walkthrough site](https://aoc.just2good.co.uk/).
+However, if you use it in your own solutions and/or incorporate into your own repos, please consider giving acknowledgement to me, and linking back to this repo and [walkthrough site](https://aoc.just2good.co.uk/).
 That would be really kind!

 ## What is Advent of Code?